mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ## Commonly used components

-Most application only need a few of the components exposed by the Date and Time packages:
+Most applications only need a few of the components exposed by the Date and Time packages:

 {{"demo": "CommonlyUsedComponents.js"}}